A-Roucher/a-roucher.github.io/_posts/2023-10-31-the-hand-of-humanity-in-global-warming.md

 title: Global warming is our fault - a detailed walkthrough.
 toc: true
 categories:
-  - climate
+  - Climate
 tags:
-  - climate
+  - Climate
-  - politics
+  - Politics
 ---

 There is a huge political effort to combat Greenhouse Gas emissions, blamed to by the [Intergovernmental Panel on Climate Change (IPCC)](https://www.ipcc.ch/) as the main culprit for the ongoing global warming.